bwiessneth/VHDL-entity-converter/Readme.md

 ## Customization

 VEC will first look for a `vec.conf` file in your current working directory.
-If it doesn't find anything it will look in `~/.config/vec.conf` and as a last attempt it will try to read the global config at `/etc/vec/vec.conf`
+If it doesn't find anything it will look in `~/.config/vec.conf` and as a last attempt it will try to read the global config at `/etc/vec/vec.conf`.

 If no `vec.conf` file is found the default values will be used.

-Feel free to edit vec.conf to match your needs.
+Feel free to edit `vec.conf` to match your needs.
 The configuration keys are pretty much self-explanatory.

 See the Wiki for more information.